MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-edge-scale-units-lbd.md

 [!include [banner](../includes/banner.md)]
 [!include [preview banner](../includes/preview-banner.md)]

+Edge scale units play an important role in the distributed hybrid topology for supply chain management.
+In the hybrid topology you can distribute workloads between your SCM cloud hub and additional scale units in the cloud or on the edge.

-Edge scale units can be deployed by creating a local business data (LBD) environment and then configuring it to function as a scale unit in your distributed hybrid topology for supply chain management.
-This is achieved by associating the LBD environment with a hub Supply Chain Management cloud environment.
+In the preview, edge scale units can be deployed by creating a local business data (LBD) [on-premises environment](../../fin-ops-core/dev-itpro/deployment/on-premises-deployment-landing-page.md) and then configuring it to function as a scale unit in your distributed hybrid topology for supply chain management.
+This is achieved by associating the on-premises LBD environment with a Supply Chain Management environment in the cloud which has been configured to function as a hub.

 Edge scale units are still in preview.
 Therefore you may use such environment only according to the [preview terms](https://aka.ms/scmcnepreviewterms).